Ivacy is headquartered in Singapore.

 All the features sounded great, but most are not available in the Mac version of their software.
 E.g., no split-tunneling, no OpenVPN protocol, and no Kill Switch.
 They said they’re working on upgrading their Mac software, but no ETA …

-No live chat, email only and it can takes to get in touch with them.
-I had it for less than two weeks and asked for my money back – they only offered half, though.
+They do not offer live chat.
+You can get support by sending a message and this one takes ages to get in touch with them.
+I used them for less than two weeks and asked my for my money back – they only offered half though.

 DON'T use Ivacy!